What is EPA Reform?

 Reforms news update: Environment Protection Act 2017 passed by Parliament

 This is the first of two phases of legislative reform to overhaul the 47-year-old Environment Protection Act 1970 and replace it with modernised and fit-for-purpose legislation.
 The reforms in this first Act modernise the Environment Protection Authority's corporate governance and strengthen its status as a science-based regulator to ensure it is ready for the rest of the major transformation it will undergo.
 The second Bill (which will complete the reform of the Environment Protection Act 1970) is scheduled to be introduced to Parliament in 2018.
 Coupled with increased funding from the 2017-18 budget, these changes will build a stronger, modern and better resourced Environment Protection Authority for the future.

 Officers for the Protection of the Local Environment Pilot Program

-Local Government and the Environment Protection Authority (EPA) play a vital role in responding to pollution and waste issues that compromise environmental and public health, and adversely impact liveability and amenity.
-As part of its response to the independent inquiry into the EPA, the Victorian Government has committed $4.8 million to implement a pilot program of Officers for the Protection of the Local Environment (OPLEs).
+Local government and EPA play a vital role in responding to pollution and waste issues that compromise environmental and public health, and adversely impact liveability and amenity.
+As part of its response to the independent inquiry into the EPA, the Victorian Government has committed $6.47 million to implement the Officers for the Protection of the Local Environment (OPLEs) program.

-This pilot program will see ten officers authorised under the Environment Protection Act 1970 embedded within local councils across the state.
+This pilot program will see officers authorised under the Environment Protection Act 1970 embedded within local councils across the state.
 Since release of its response, the Victorian Government has been engaging with key local government, industry and community stakeholders to gain their input into the design and rollout of the pilot program.
 All Victorian councils were invited to submit an Expression of Interest to participate in the pilot program.

-The pilot OPLE program will commence in September 2017 and run for 15 months.
-OPLEs will be EPA employees embedded within Victorian councils and will address small scale pollution reports which are currently not being comprehensively addressed by either local councils or the EPA.
+The pilot program commenced in September 2017 and runs through to July 2019.
+OPLEs are EPA employees embedded within Victorian councils and will address small scale pollution reports which are currently not being comprehensively addressed by either local councils or the EPA.

 The councils selected for the pilot are: